 - Serving as the primary care provider for patients seen in continuity settings.

-- Managing geriatric medicine patients in the acute care setting.
+- Consulting or co-managing geriatric medicine patients in the acute care setting.

-- Managing patients in the subacute and long-term care settings.
+- Managing patients in subacute and long-term care settings.

 - Managing geriatric psychiatry, rehabilitation and hospice/palliative care conditions.

 - Performing the components of a comprehensive geriatric medicine assessment and determinations of decisional capacity when necessary.

 General Information and Benefits

-Fellows work as scheduled from Monday to Friday.
-Fellows cover weekend hospital call when on the hospital consult service and in-patient geriatric psychiatry rotation.
+Fellows work at scheduled rotations from Monday to Friday.
+Fellows cover weekend hospital call only when on the hospital consult service and in-patient geriatric psychiatry rotation.

-Night call consists of home telephone coverage for outpatient clinics and nursing facilities from 7 p.m. to 7 a.m. in the regular faculty rotation Fellows will cover an average of one call night per week and one weekend call per month.
+Night call consists of telephone coverage from home for outpatients and nursing facilities from 7 p.m. to 7 a.m. in the regular faculty rotation Fellows will cover an average of no more than one call night per week and one weekend call per month.
 When on-call, the fellows have attending backup.

 For full benefits information, please visit the Saint Louis University Graduate Medical Education page.